America's Health Rankings, United Health Foundation Logo

 Explore Population Data:

-Definition: Percentage of population ages 65 and older
+Definition: Percentage of population age 65 and older

 The demographics of the older adult population are also evolving.
-Historically, more women than men have lived past age 65.
-While this trend will likely continue, the age gap between men and women is expected to shrink in the coming decades.
-The older adult population will also become more racially and ethnically diverse: By 2040, it is expected that racial and ethnic minorities will make up 34% of the population ages 65 and older, after increasing from 20% to 24% between 2010 and 2020.
-A larger proportion of older adults live in rural areas compared with urban areas, and the median age of the suburban population is rising swiftly.
+Historically, more women than men have lived past age 65, and while this trend will probably continue, the age gap between men and women is expected to shrink in the coming decades.
+The older adult population will also become more racially and ethnically diverse.
+Projections suggest that the share of the older population that is non-Hispanic white will decrease from 75% to 60% by 2050.

-In 2021, 10.6 million older adults were in the labor force and in 2020 the median annual income for an older adult was $26,668 ($35,808 for men and $21,245 for women).
-The major health problems facing the older adult population are changing as well.
-The baby boomer generation has higher rates of obesity and chronic conditions than previous generations, which will likely change the amount and type of care they require.
-In general, older adults face more complex health challenges than younger populations.
-These may include developing aging-related chronic conditions such as cardiovascular disease or Alzheimer's disease, as well as challenges with finding their next meal, living safely in their home, getting enough sleep at night and accessing medical care
+Older adults generally face more complex health challenges than younger populations.
+These may include developing aging-related chronic conditions such as cardiovascular disease or Alzheimer's disease, as well as struggling with finding their next meal, living safely in their home, getting enough sleep at night and accessing medical care.

 Caring for older adults can be challenging.
-In 2020, there were an estimated 53 million caregivers in the U.S., about half of whom were taking care of a parent or parent-in-law.
-Most caregivers of older adults are spouses or adult children, but decreasing fertility and marriage rates and increasing divorce rates mean that many baby boomers will not have partners or children who can help them continue to live independently as they age.
-This will put new and unique stresses on the health care system and challenge how our society currently cares for older adults.
+In 2020, there were about 53 million caregivers in the U.S., about half of whom were taking care of a parent or parent-in-law.
+Most caregivers of older adults are spouses or adult children, but decreasing fertility and marriage rates and increasing divorce rates mean that many baby boomers will not have partners or children who can help them live independently as they age.
+This dynamic will put new and unique stresses on the health care system and challenge how our society currently cares for older adults.

 AARP and National Alliance for Caregiving.
 “Caregiving in the United States 2020.”
 Washington, D.C.: AARP, May 14, 2020. https://doi.org/10.26419/ppi.00103.001.